se-edu/se-book/testCaseDesign/summary/recap/outcomes.md

-:trophy: Can recap test case design :three:
+:trophy: Can explain test case design techniques at a higher level :three: